noah-hein/mazeGPT/README.md

 If you are familiar with venv and PyTorch the installation section can be skipped.

 #### Virtual Environment (Optional)
-I recommend creating a virtual python environment to contain the dependencies for the project.
-Although this is not required, it will make bootstrapping the project far easier.

-Run the following to create an environment named venv
+For this project, it's advisable to create a Python virtual environment to manage the project's dependencies.
+While this is not mandatory, it significantly simplifies the process of initializing the project.

+To create a virtual environment named 'venv', execute the command shown below.
 ```bash
 python -m venv venv       # Creates virtual env
 .\venv\Scripts\activate   # Activate venv
 ```

 #### GPU Support (Optional)
-This project primary uses Huggingface Transformers to handle configure a lot of the model / training logic.
+This project primarily utilizes Huggingface Transformers for the configuration of numerous model and training logic aspects.
+The underlying framework is PyTorch, although it could be substituted with Tensorflow if preferred.
-Under the hood it is using PyTorch (this could be changed for Tensorflow).
-Torch must be installed to run the trainer.
+It's crucial to have PyTorch installed to operate the trainer.

-By default, the CPU variant of PyTorch will be installed when bootstrapping.
-If you have a GPU I highly recommend using it.
-Transformer models are not fast with a CPU.
+Upon setup, the CPU variant of PyTorch is the default installation.
+However, if you have access to a GPU, its use is strongly recommended.
+Due to their intensive computational requirements, Transformer models perform slowly when executed on a CPU.

 To install the GPU variant vist [PyTorch Getting Started](https://pytorch.org/get-started/locally/)